 Also make sure you have the latest updates for all your software, to patch any newly discovered vulnerabilities.
 Check your Windows settings to ensure you receive automatic updates, and install Secunia Personal Software Inspector to identify software in need of patching.
 The first time you run Secunia PSI it will prompt you to install Microsoft Update; you can ignore this if you're running Windows 8, 8.1 or 10.

 2. Boost your PC's security

-An online security tool is essential to stop ransomware infections, but bear in mind that some are more comprehensive than others.
+An online security tool is essential to stop ransomware infections - they don't have to cost a penny, check out our best free antivirus programs - but bear in mind that some are more comprehensive than others.
 Avira Free Antivirus is our weapon of choice, and Avast Free Antivirus also offers particularly good for blocking and removing ransomware.

 Security stalwart Malwarebytes is working on a tool specifically designed to stop ransomware, and you can try it for free before it's rolled into the company's premium security suite.
 It's still in beta, so it's not perfect, but it provides an extra layer of security on top of your existing antivirus.

 If you're unfortunate enough to fall victim to a ransomware attack, your immediate instinct might be to pay the fine and get everything back working as soon as you can.
 Most criminals will indeed remove the ransomware unlock your files once you've opened your wallet, but there's no guarantee.

 If your PC is locked by ransomware, try inserting your Windows disc, then rebooting.
 The machine should boot from the disc rather than your hard drive (if not, press [F8] before Windows loads and use the BIOS menu to change the boot order), and you'll be given the option to repair or reinstall the operating system.